tsantos84/serializer/docs/cookbook/custom-metadata-configurator.rst

     }

 .. note::
-    This configuration will change the behavior of all classes.
+    This is useful when you want to make single changes in the value.
+For more complex filters, use `EventListeners` to hook into serialize operations and change the array resulted from serialization.